paulmillr/es6-shim/README.md

  - `Object.setPrototypeOf` / `Reflect.setPrototypeOf`
    - Note that null objects (`Object.create(null)`, eg, an object with `null` as its `[[Prototype]]`) can not have their `[[Prototype]]` changed except via a native `Object.setPrototypeOf`.
+ - Well-known `Symbol`s
+   - In order to make them work cross-realm, these are created with the global `Symbol` registry via `Symbol.for`.
+This does not violate the spec, but it does mean that `Symbol.for('Symbol.search') === Symbol.search` will be `true`, which it would not by default in a fresh compliant realm.

 ## [License][license-url]